 CONTROLLING HUMIDITY IN A GARAGE:

 If you are like most people, then you probably don’t have an air conditioned garage.
 If your garage is known to hold a lot of humidity in the air, then you need to get the humid stagnant air issue under control first.

-• Consider purchasing a box fan from a Home Depot or Lowes and setting it sturdily in your garage.
+• Consider purchasing a box fan from a Home Depot or Lowe’s and setting it sturdily in your garage.
 Also purchase a manually programmable timer to connect the fan to.
-A suggestion would be to set the timer so that the fan turns on every day between 12pm and 3pm.
+A suggestion would be to set the timer so that the fan turns on every day between 12PM and 5PM.
 The fan turning on will circulate the air in your garage during the hottest or most humid time of the day.
 Some of my clients have installed a ceiling fan in their garage and simply let in run on low.
 It’s a great way to have continuous air circulation in your garage.

-• You can also purchase a dehumidifier for your garage and program it to run when the relative humidity level gets over your desired setting.
+• You can also purchase a portable dehumidifier for your garage and program it to run when the relative humidity level gets over your desired setting.
 Make sure to run the dehumidifier hose so you have the end of the hose sticking out of the corner of your large garage door.
 That way the water can drain outside and not into your garage.